India to hike iron ore royalty, miners may struggle to pass on extra cost

-SINGAPORE/NEW DELHI The cabinet has agreed to raise the royalty rates for iron ore and other minerals, a mining ministry official said, raising the cost for domestic miners, and potentially making imported ore more attractive.
+SINGAPORE/NEW DELHI Aug 22 India's cabinet has agreed to raise the royalty rates for iron ore and other minerals, a mining ministry official said, raising the cost for domestic miners, and potentially making imported ore more attractive.

 There is a danger for miners that they will be unable to pass on the cost fully to steel mills due to weaker global prices, and the competition from imports, traders said.

-The royalty on iron ore, or the percentage of sales paid to state governments, would increase to 15 percent from 10 percent, a spokesman for the mining ministry said.
+The royalty on iron ore, or the percentage of sales paid to state governments, would increase to 15 percent from 10 percent, a spokesman for India's mining ministry said.

 That would lift the cost for miners by 150 to 250 rupees per tonne ($2.50-$4.00), said Dhruv Goel, managing partner at industry consultancy SteelMint.